Morgan Fisher: British Lions and Solo works: 1977–1980

 When Mott folded, Fisher invited Fiddler to join the remaining members of Mott in what would become British Lions.
 From 1977 to 1979 the Lions recorded two albums, and three singles: Kim Fowley's "International Heroes", Garland Jeffries' "Wild in the Streets", and Fiddler's own "One More Chance to Run".

 In 1978 in his home studio in Notting Hill, Fisher started an intense two-year burst of activity with four iconoclastic solo projects, all released on the new indie label Cherry Red Records.
 1979's Hybrid Kids – A Collection of Classic Mutants featured art-punk arrangements of hit songs, posing as a dozen indie bands, who were in fact, all Fisher, playing keys, bass, guitar and singing.
 A sequel, a Christmas album called Claws, came out in 1980.
-Fisher's first foray into ambient music came out the same year, the sublime Slow Music in which he looped and processed a performance by sax supremo Lol Coxhill.
+Fisher's first foray into ambient music came out the same year, the sublime Slow Music in which he looped and processed a performance by Lol Coxhill.

-Also in 1980, Fisher conceived and produced the unique Miniatures – a sequence of fifty-one tiny masterpieces album (51 one-minute tracks by Robert Fripp, Gavin Bryars, Michael Nyman, the Pretenders, XTC, Penguin Cafe Orchestra, Robert Wyatt, Ivor Cutler, the Damned, etc.) A sequel was released in 2000.
+Also in 1980, Fisher conceived and produced Miniatures – a sequence of fifty-one tiny masterpieces album (51 one-minute tracks by Robert Fripp, Gavin Bryars, Michael Nyman, the Pretenders, XTC, Penguin Cafe Orchestra, Robert Wyatt, Ivor Cutler, the Damned, etc.) A sequel was released in 2000.
 Miniatures 2020 – a 40th anniversary tribute album produced by other artists – was released in 2021.